Jesssullivan/timberbuddy/README.md

   - `splash-kernel`:
     - began work on custom kernel and splash animation (pending completion by local artist) for virtualized dev environment

+**Touchscreen / UI:**
+- SvelteKit web application;
+  - Pages use the edge runtime
+- Runs directly in a browser in kiosk mode
+  - Utilizes the Skeleton UI component library
+  - Utilizes Lucide Iconography

 **Testing**
 - I've included both python and cython implementations of the i2c example c++ classes provided by m5 stack.
 - demo encoder logging and relay toggling implementations are included with the typescript class files.